 - It is maskable & non vectored interrupt.

-- It is used for general purpose interrupt.
+- It is used for the general-purpose interrupt.

 - Pin number-10